xudd/xudd/docs/source/core.rst

 Basic actors
 ~~~~~~~~~~~~

-TODO: Document how each actor is "woken up" as messages come in
+.. todo:: Document how each actor is "woken up" as messages come in

 Dedicated actors
 ~~~~~~~~~~~~~~~~